Paul Bateson: The Exorcist

-1973–1977
+1974–1979

+Downward spiral

 Around the time The Exorcist was released, Bateson's drinking again increased, adversely affecting his social life.
-"Nobody likes a drunk", he later told The Village Voice.
+"Nobody likes a drunk," he later told The Village Voice.
 In 1975 it affected his job performance, and NYUMC let him go.

 Bateson sustained himself with odd jobs, such as doing light repair work and cleaning in apartments near where he now lived in Greenwich Village, and taking tickets at a theater showing pornographic films.
-He also went to Alcoholics Anonymous meetings, and was successful for a while in staying sober.
+He also went to Alcoholics Anonymous meetings and was temporarily successful in staying sober.
 He socialized with other recovering alcoholic gay men and was hoping to start another long-term relationship.

-However, by 1977 Bateson had begun drinking again, more heavily.
-He said later that he was drinking at least a quart (0.95 L) of vodka a day, which made him passive and curtailed his social life again.
-"After a few shots, I'd shave and get dressed", intending to go out.
+However, by 1977 Bateson had begun drinking again, this time even more heavily.
+He said later that he was drinking at least a quart (0.95 L) of vodka a day, which made him passive and again curtailed his social life.
+"After a few shots, I'd shave and get dressed," intending to go out.
 But then after the vodka, "[I] had no energy left to move".
 On those nights when he was able to go out, Bateson patronized leather bars, something he had started doing back in 1970 with a group that styled themselves as bikers.
-"Leather impresses me", he said later, contrasting it with drag and swish.
-"They give gays a bad name, like any extreme group would".
+"Leather impresses me," he said later, contrasting it with drag and swish.
+"They give gays a bad name, like any extreme group would."

 Murder of Addison Verrill

-On September 14, 1977, Addison Verrill, a reporter who covered the film industry for Variety, was found dead in his Horatio Street apartment.
-He had been beaten and stabbed; there were some signs of a struggle.
+On September 14, 1977, Addison Verrill, a reporter who covered the film industry for Variety magazine, was found dead in his Horatio Street apartment.
+Verrill had been beaten and stabbed; there were some signs of a struggle.
 However, nothing of value had been taken.
 Police believed that if the killer's motive had been robbery, he might have been looking for cash or jewelry since those could be taken quickly.